deborahdore/RooseBERT/README.md

 By training BERT on a domain-specific content, we aim to generate embeddings that capture the nuanced language, rhetoric, and argumentation style unique to political discourse.
-The project will investigate whether these enhanced embeddings can improve performance in downstream tasks related to political debates such as sentiment analysis (binary), ner, argument classification and relation classification (3-class classification).
+The project will investigate whether these enhanced embeddings can improve performance in downstream tasks related to political debates such as sentiment analysis, stance detection, argument classification and relation classification.

 **Objectives**: